laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 # Information Model, Data Model and Serialization

-For a good understanding of this document, it is helpful to understand the difference between an information model, a data model and serialization.
+To understand CBOR serialization and determinism, it's helpful to distinguish between the general concepts of an information model, a data model, and serialization.

  |  | Information Model | Data Model | Serialization |
  | Abstraction Level | Top level; conceptual | Realization of information in data structures and data types | Actual bytes encoded for transmission |